 - File for a protective order on behalf of the child instead of or in addition to obtaining a temporary restraining order; or - Assist a parent or other adult with whom a child resides in obtaining a protective order.
 Tex.
 Fam.
-Code § 262.1015(a-1). - DFPS can also file for a protective order in certain cases under new Section 261.501, which provides for a protective order on its own or jointly with a parent or relative caregiver when DFPS is not otherwise authorized to seek a protective order under Tex.
+Code § 262.1015(a-1).

+DFPS can file for a protective order in certain cases under Tex.
 Fam.
+Code § 261.501, which provides for a protective order on its own or jointly with a parent or relative caregiver when DFPS is not otherwise authorized to seek a protective order under Tex.
+Fam.
 Code § 82.002.
 Tex.
 Fam.
-Code § 261.501. - DFPS is also required to include in its petition for removal a statement as to whether there is a protective order in effect or an application pending under Title 4, Family Code,

-Chapter 7A, Code of Criminal Procedure, or an order for emergency protection under Article 17.292, Code of Criminal Procedure.
+Code § 261.501.

+DFPS is also required to include in its petition for removal a statement as to whether there is a protective order in effect or an application pending under Tex.
+Fam.
+Code Title 4, Tex.
+Crim.
+Proc.
+Code Chapter 7A, or an order for emergency protection under Tex.
+Crim.
+Proc.
+Code Art.
+17.292.
 The Department must also attach a copy of each order in effect, if a party to the suit or a child of a party was the applicant or victim and the other party was the respondent.
 If a copy of an order in effect is not available at the time of filing of the petition, the petition must state that a copy of the order will be filed with the court before any hearing.
 Tex.
 Fam.
 Code § 102.008.